christianalfoni/impact/docs/learn/going-reactive.md

 }
 ```

 What we wanted to express is an interval that is created when the component mounts.
 The interval updates the count every second and is cleared when the component unmounts.
-With reactive code we can express exactly that, but in React there is no such thing as _mount_ and _unmount_.
+With reactive code we can express exactly that, but in React there is no such thing as _initialise_ and _cleanup_, not even _mount_ and _unmount_.
 The reason is its concurrent rendering.
 You just have a generic `useEffect` you try to squeeze your mental model into.
-WE also have to consider how to access the current `count` in this context, as it is stale.
+We also have to consider closures preventing access to the current `count` in this context.

 Let us continue by creating an instance of `Something` when the component mounts, and then dispose of it when the component unmounts: